Humphry Repton Landscapes

 As part of the Repton 200 celebrations, Historic England will be reviewing new findings on Repton’s work and using this to update the National Heritage List for England (NHLE).

-A Research Report was also produced on the plants and planting schemes for late Georgian gardens (1780–1820), which collates, synthesises and summarises this knowledge and practical horticultural experience.
+The report collates, synthesises and summarises this knowledge and practical horticultural experience.
 It provides a plant list as a starting point for researchers and those restoring gardens of this period, along with an overview of garden design, the planting palette and planting styles, notes on research resources, and examples of restored gardens.
+The report includes case studies on:

 Map of aerial photographs